 Here are some of my favorite picks for portable bassinet options:

 This bassinet is a great alternative to the SNOO and has a mesh-wall that can be adjusted in height to allow for easy visibility and access from your bedside.
 It also has a gentle vibration function and some soothing sound options for your newborn’s comfort.

 This lightweight bassinet is simple, safe, and can be folded easily for portability.
 You also have the option to manually rock your babe if they need a little soothing movement.

-If you’re looking for a potable bassinet option that you can take outside, I highly recommend this option.
+If you’re looking for a smaller size bassinet option that you can take outside, I highly recommend this one.
 The Safety 1st Nap and Go has a retractable sunshade and a bug net!

 Bassinets With Extra Features